techrah/pinyin-compare/README.md

 9|0x2079

 ## Building & Installing
-Tarballs are not yet provided so you'll need to build it yourself.
-This project was developed under macOS so no guarantees on other platforms.
+Tarballs are not provided so you'll need to build it yourself.
+This project was developed under macOS so you'd need to adjust accordingly for other platforms.
 However, it uses the GNU Build System for cross-platform building.
 It is also configured for CMake, if that works better for you.

+NOTE: This library depends on utf8proc.
+You need to have this installed on your system and `utf8proc.h` needs to be locatable as a system header file.
+On macOS, you can install this via brew with `brew install utf8proc`.

 ### Building with GNU Build Tools
 You will need to have autoconf, automake and libtool installed.
 From the project root directory: